 With talent on board, the next “T” is training.
 Business is obviously different today than it was even at the beginning of the year.

 If we're still selling and managing the same way we did then, then we're not only behind, but we're struggling.
 So, it makes sense that our salespeople need frequent opportunities to learn and practice in order to stay current, relevant, and responsive to the changing needs of the businesses on which they call.

 RELATED POST >>> 4 Focus Areas for Sales Training Right Now

 Training is not unusual in most professions.
 Every great athlete, musician, actor, doctor, and firefighter will tell you that it is all about continuing education and practice.
 Sales training should be no different.

-So now we have hired talented people and we have developed their talents by training them well.
-There’s one more step to achieve true sales performance.
+Now, we have hired talented people and we have developed their talents by training them well.
+There’s one more step to increase sales performance.

 How To Do Tactics Right

 A sales organization of ten salespeople may use an account list management strategy to delineate their key accounts (their best customers) and their target accounts (their best prospects).

 With this strategy in place, they can also employ a specific tactic designed to focus the salespeople on converting a specified number of target accounts to key accounts in, say, the third quarter.
 Or, they might develop a tactic to grow their key accounts year-over-year by tracking client results, ensuring ROI, and seeking renewals.
 Tactics are what you do to implement the strategy and make it come alive, and they’re often critical for reaching sales goals.

 Are you ready for 2021?
 Is your team set up to grow and improve sales performance in the coming year?
 If you can't answer these questions with confidence, there's still time to implement all three areas and prepare your team for growth and success in the new year.